uci-plrg/pmrace-vagrant/README.md

     btree-races.log  ctree-races.log  logs
 ```

 10. Open two terminals.
-Run *redis-server.sh* in one terminal and in the other terminal run *redis-client.sh*.
+Run *redis-server.sh* in one terminal first, and then in the other terminal run *redis-client.sh*.

 ```
     # Server terminal